grasshousedev/My-bolg-page-using-Next.js/_content/index.md

 - color_options:
     bg_color: '#CCEBFF'
     text_color: '#333333'
+  text: |-
-  overview_text: '## Let’s get started by finding the services best suited to your
+    ## Let’s get started by finding the services best suited to your personal needs.

-    personal needs.'
+    Start by selecting a group that best describes you.
   template: sales-funnel-block
 - color_options:
     bg_color: ""